-Test case management is an elaborate process that involves team, expertise, and extensive tracking and addressing of issues.
-It involves generating categorical and detailed reports on everything that goes on during the cycle.
+Test case management is an elaborate process that involves team, expertise, and extensive tracking, as well as addressing of issues.
+It includes preparation of categorical and detailed test reports in software testing, that go on during the cycle.
 The prime goal is to ensure communication between the team members.

-There are three basic types of test case reporting.
+There are three basic types of test case reporting in software testing:

 - Test incident report

 Test incident report gives a bird’s eye view of the project, including issues or any incident that occurs during the life cycle; test cycle report gives information about a certain test that is run; and thirdly, test summary report summarizes everything related to the product cycle and explains the stability of the product.